 Boron, cadmium, and gadolinium are examples.
-Poisons are most commonly used in solution processing such as borosilicate glass Raschig rings in large process vessels or boron-epoxy loaded stirrer rods in precipitation vessels of unfavorable geometry.
+Poisons are most commonly used in solution processing such as borosilicate glass Raschig rings in large process ressels or boron-epoxy loaded stirrer rods in precipitation vessels of unfavorable geometry.

 - 1. Extracted from American National Standard ANSI/ANS-8.1-1983 (R1988), "Nuclear Criticality Safety in Operations With Fissionable Materials Outside Reactors," with permission from the publisher, the American Nuclear Society. - 2.
-Extracted from the American National Standard ANSI/ANS-8.19-1984 (R1989), "Administrative Practices for Nuclear Criticality Safety," with permission from the publisher, the American Nuclear Society.
+Extracted from the American National Desident!
+ANSI/ANS-8.19-1984 (R1989), "Administrative Practices for Haclear Criticality of The with permission from the publisher, the American Nuclear Orderty.